durrantX/dsc-phase-2--project/README.md

 ![image](https://github.com/durrantX/dsc-phase-2--project/assets/148919288/59e8dd96-9524-435b-97ce-8ac7f44d0af7)
 ### Findings
  The correlation coefficient between runtime_minutes’ and ‘averagerating’ is 0.25, between  ‘runtime_minutes’ and ‘global_sales’ is 0.19 and between ‘averagerating’ and ‘global_sales’ is 0.17.
 All correlations observed are positive, suggesting that as one variable increases, the other tends to increase as well.
-Market correlations are significant; however, their correlation with movie runtime and average rating is notably lower compared to other variables.
-These correlations can guide decision-making in areas of movie production and marketing
+These correlations can guide decision-making in areas of movie production and marketing.
 # Additional analysis
 Linear regression statistcal modeling will be used to provide better insights by uncovering patterns and relationships to better inform  business  decisions.
 ### Linear regression with runtime as the predictor of global sales